A-Crow-Nowhere/MalariAPI/README.md

 * Enable Virtual Machine Platform
 * Download and install the latest Ubuntu LTS release (e.g., Ubuntu 22.04)

-⚠️ If you already have WSL installed, you can manually install Ubuntu with:
+⚠️ If you already have WSL installed, you can manually install Ubuntu with in powershell:

 ```powershell
 wsl --install -d Ubuntu